Chapter 7Quality is in the eyes of the reviewer

 17 Available from [URL]

 Papineni, Kishore, Roukos, Salim, Ward, Todd, Zhu, Wei-Jing

 “BLEU: A method for automatic evaluation of machine translation.

 Proceedings of the 40th Annual Meeting of the Association for Computational Linguistics (ACL)

 Nueva Gramática de la Lengua Española.
 Ignacio Bosque

 Cited by 1 other publications

 Guerberof-Arenas, Ana & Antonio Toral

-This list is based on CrossRef data as of 11 july 2021.
+This list is based on CrossRef data as of 9 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.